Sweet Pea 'Spring Sunshine Champagne'

 | Hardy Annual |

-Full Sun | 15-20cm apart | 180-240cm | 5mm | 7-21 days @ 21°C |
+Full Sun | 15-20cm apart | 180-240cm | 5mm |

 75-90 days |

-TRANSPLANT (recommended) - Sow into pots from Autumn - Winter.
+TRANSPLANT (recommended) - Sow into pots from late summer - autumn.
 In areas that experience hard frosts, sow 10-12 weeks before the last frost.
 Sow one - two seeds per cell into forestry tubes (50mm x 50mm x 120mm) These longer pots allow for the deeper root growth of the pea seedling.
 21°C is the optimum temperature for germination.
 Bottom heat may overheat so use caution.
 Soaking seeds is not necessary and it may reduce germination; chipping is not needed but should do no harm.
 Use a coarse multi-purpose propagation mix and ensure seeds are covered by no more than 5mm of compost after sowing.
 Evenly water to settle seed in.
 To avoid fungal issues, allow the surface to slightly dry between waterings.
 Place the pots in a cold frame or cold greenhouse and protect against mice and slugs.
 Germination should take place between 7-21 days.
 Once germinated, give the seedlings lots of light to ensure they do not become leggy.

 DIRECT SOW - As newly germinating sweet peas are very attractive to mice, snails and slugs, we tend to not direct sow.
 Direct seed Mar- Aug (depending on your region).
 Sweet peas optimum germination temperature is 21°C. If you live in a cooler region, you can sow into August.
 Press seed 5mm deep into soil amended with well rotted compost.
 Evenly water to settle seed in.
 To avoid fungal issues, allow the surface to slightly dry between waterings.